michael-betz/minimacplus/README.md

 ## Obtaining a hard disk image

 The emulator needs a hard disk image to boot from.
-For an un-modified partitions.csv on a 4MiB flash device, this image needs to be 1433600 bytes, or 2800 512-byte-sized blocks.
+For an un-modified partitions.csv on a 16MiB flash device, this image can be up to 1179648 bytes, or 14 MiB large.
 The hard disk image needs a version of the Macintosh operating system installed.
 The easiest way to do this, in my experience, is using the Mac Plus emulator in MESS:

-* Create a HD image of the correct size: ``chdman createhd -o my_hd.chd -s 1433600``
+* Create a HD image of the correct size: ``chdman createhd -o my_hd.chd -s 1179648``
 * Install stuff on this HD image, Refer to e.g. https://mamedev.emulab.it/etabeta/2010/04/10/mess-how-to-episode-ii-apple-macintosh-plus/ on how to do this.
-* Extract the raw HD image: ``chdman createraw -i my_hd.chd -o my_hd.img``
+* Extract the raw HD image: ``chdman extractraw -i my_hd.chd -o my_hd.img``
 * Flash ``my_hd.img`` to the ESP32 using ``flashhd.sh`` or by manually flashing it to address 0x120000.

 A good trick on Linux to move files from your host OS to these images is mounting them.
 As root: